TurboCoder13/py-lintro/README.md

 - GitHub Actions in workflow files
 - Docker base images in Dockerfile

 The Renovate configuration is defined in `renovate.json` in the root of the repository.
-Updates are scheduled to run daily during non-working hours to minimize disruption.
+Updates are scheduled to run daily at 10:00 PM UTC.

 ### Renovate Features

+- Automatic merging of patch updates for seamless minor fixes
 - Automatic grouping of minor and patch updates to reduce PR noise
 - Separate PRs for major updates that might include breaking changes
 - Special grouping for related packages (e.g., pytest and its plugins)